SMPTE/rdd59-1/README.md

-# ST 2067-60
+# RDD 59-1
-Public CD of SMPTE ST 2067-60
+Public CD of SMPTE RDD 59-1

-[GitHub issues](https://github.com/SMPTE/st2067-60/issues) are preferred for discussion of this specification.
+[GitHub issues](https://github.com/SMPTE/rdd59-1/issues) are preferred for discussion of this specification.
 Alternatively, comments can be sent to 35pm-chair@smpte.org.

 This material is work under development and shall not be referred to as a SMPTE Standard, Recommended Practice, or Engineering Guideline.
 It is distributed for review and comment; distribution does not constitute publication.